UMM-CSci-Systems/Echo-client-server/README.md

   buffer those bytes to send a bunch as a group for efficiency reasons.
 If you know there are no more bytes coming, you can use `flush()` to force the system to send what it has.

+## How does all this end?

+A common problem is "ending" everything cleanly and correctly.
+The first thing to note (as illustrated in the diagram) is that the data flows from `System.in` through the client to the server, then back from the server to the client, and ultimately to `System.out`.

+This implies that the _client_ is the component that knows that when "we're done", i.e., when `System.in` is doing sending information.
+This could happen because we're reading from a file and we've reached the end of that file, or we're reading from the keyboard and the user typed `^D` (`Control-D`) to indicate that they're done entering data.

+At that point the client needs to tell the server that it's not going to send it anymore data. :bangbang: You do _not_ want to do this by closing the `OutputStream` or the `Socket`.
+If you do, then there could be data still on the server waiting to be sent back to the client, and it can get stranded there if you close things before everything has been written back.
+The client instead should call `shutDownOutput` on the socket; this tells the socket that the client will never send more output to the socket (i.e., step 2 will never happen again).

+That means that when the server tries to read from _its_ input stream, it will get nothing, similar to the end-of-file on `System.in` for the client.
+That tells the server that it's done, so it can call `shutDownOutput` on its version of the socket, saying that step 3 will never happen again.

+The client is then informed that it will never get anything more from the socket.
+At that point it makes sense for the _client_ to close the socket, because we now know that everyone has processed all of their content and there's no data that can be stranded if we close the socket.

 ## Bats testing